advanced-cropper/advanced-cropper/src/extensions/README.md

 ### Absolute Zoom

-The functions that gives you possibility to get the current absolute zoom and to set the absolute zoom value.
+The functions that give you possibility to get the current absolute zoom and to set the absolute zoom value.

 ### Prevent Zoom